Here’s how to get started with play-to-earn and NFT games. Learn how to choose your first game, set up a wallet, and start earning money.

 Giving gamers ownership over in-game assets and allowing them to increase their value by actively playing the game are key components of the play-to-earn business model.
 By participating in the in-game economy, players are creating value for other players and the developers.
 In turn, they are rewarded with in-game assets.

-In the play-to-earn business model the game rewards players for putting time and effort into their game.
-For example, in Axie Infinity players earn Smooth Love Potion (SLP).
+In the play-to-earn business model, the game rewards players for putting time and effort into their game.
+For example, in Axie Infinity, players earn Smooth Love Potion (SLP).
 Players need these tokens to breed new Axies, but they can also sell the tokens to other players on the open marketplace.

 In this ever-evolving section, we’ll list the most commonly asked questions related to play-to-earn games.
-If you want to meet other players and ask questions about specific projects, join our Discord Community.
+If you want to meet other players and ask questions about specific projects, join our Discord community..

-add remove Are Blockchain Games a Scam?
+add remove Are blockchain games a scam?

-Play to earn games are here to stay and, even if the vast majority won’t sustain the proof of time, some will – and we’ll guide you through the best ones in our articles and tutorials.
+Play-to-earn games are here to stay, and even if the vast majority won’t sustain the proof of time, some will – and we’ll guide you through the best ones in our articles and tutorials.

-add remove What is a Scholarship?
+add remove What is a scholarship?

-Scholarships are contracts and benefits offered by a guild or DAO to renters or, as they’re usually named, “scholars”.
-Scholars can rent assets from the guild, and will in turn offer them a profit share of all earnings in the game they play.
+Scholarships are contracts and benefits offered by a guild or DAO to renters or, as they’re usually named, “scholars.”
+Scholars can rent assets from the guild and will, in turn, offer them a profit share of all earnings in the game they play.

 Scholarships became popular for the first time with Axie Infinity, offering players in developing countries the opportunity to play.
-Guilds like Yield Guild gave people in the Philippines a chance to pay off debts, provide food to their families, or add an additional stream of income to their finances.
+Guilds like Yield Guild gave people in the Philippines a chance to pay off debts, provide food for their families, or add an additional stream of income to their finances.

-add remove What is Move-to-Earn, Win-to-Earn, Play-and-Earn?
+add remove What is move-to-earn, win-to-earn, play-and-earn?

-add remove Is it Free to Start with Play-to-Earn?
+add remove Is it free to start with play-to-earn?

 It depends.
 Sometimes, like in the case of Town Star, it is.
 However, most play-to-earn titles require an NFT to play or, at least, to start earning money from your efforts.
-It’s recommended you start from a free-to-play title and gradually move on to more expensive games.
+It’s recommended you start with a free-to-play title and gradually move on to more expensive games.

 add remove What are blockchain games?

-When we talk about blockchain games, we mean games that utilise blockchain technology for one or more aspects of their game experience.
+When we talk about blockchain games, we mean games that utilize blockchain technology for one or more aspects of their game experience.
 There are games that only store ownership over in-game assets on the blockchain, and there are games that run their entire world on the blockchain.
 Between these two extremes, there are different degrees.

 add remove What is the Metaverse?